BYU Logo (Brigham Young University Logo)

 This lower tuition for Mormon students is due to the church’s investment in the university.
 Tithes from church members help subsidize the cost of education, making it more affordable for Mormon students.

 Non-Mormon students pay higher tuition because they do not receive this subsidy.
-Tuition fees are still competitive compared to many other private universities.
+Tuition fees remain competitive compared with those at many other private universities.